11:35 MAN » 13:55 JFK

 Summers in New York are notorious for their heat and humidity, and whilst it's true that the city does get sticky, (especially on the subway!) don't be put off right away.
 Summer is also the season of free shows, outdoor concerts, and long balmy evenings.
 Plus hotel prices drop again and the city is pleasantly free of crowds at the weekends, as New Yorkers themselves head out of the city.

 From September onwards the city starts to cool down and tourism ramps up again.
-Many New Yorkers describe fall as their favourite season, and certainly the city is a beautiful place to visit when the as the trees begin to change colour and the first notes of crispness reach the air.
+Many New Yorkers describe 'fall' as their favourite season, and the city is certainly beautiful to visit, as the trees begin to change colour and the first notes of crispness reach the air.
 Unfortunately this is mirrored by the rising costs associated with visiting the city!